 According to the findings of a NATIONAL RESEARCH ON THE CHANGE IN LAND USE AND FOOD SECURITY IN KENYA 2014; PREDICTIONS FROM THE FUTURE, changes in land use in the country could pose a major threat in food security in the future.

 INCREASING PRESSURE ON AGRICULTURAL LAND

-The study observes that there is increasing pressure on agricultural land due to population growth, changes in climate, infrastructure developments such as real estates (land classification by county governments) and competing profitability of different economic activities, which could have critical effect on food security as there is evidence of reduction on the acreage under food production in some parts of the country.
+The study observes that there is increasing pressure on agricultural land due to population growth, changes in climate, infrastructure developments such as real estate (land classification by county governments) and competing profitability of different economic activities, which could have a critical effect on food security as there is evidence of reduction on the acreage under food production in some parts of the country.

 More than 50 percent of respondents sampled in the study recorded reductions in agricultural production and 83 percent had experienced at least an incidence of crop failure.